yudhisteer/Phase-2_Automating-QC-with-Detectron2/README.md

 Different clients require different types of measurement.
 For the purpose of this project, I chose to automate the quality control process for T-shirts only.
 Some clients require staright line measurement between 2 points and others require the length of a curvature or even some require the length of two legs of a 90 degrees triangle of a curve part.
 Below is a How to measure? sheet in a tech pack which shows the process of taking measurements:

+Below is the **How to measure?** sheet for Adidas T-Shirt that is provided in the tech pack when an order is placed.

 ![image](https://user-images.githubusercontent.com/59663734/138277860-7666599e-9d3e-4e52-81ec-ac22a76b9622.png)

 ### AQL